Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 By Lemmas~\ref{lem:existence-hyperflow} and~\ref{lem:unique-minimal}, the existence and uniqueness of $\varphi$ are granted provided $\al(A)\geq 0$ for all $A\subseteq X$ with equality for $A=X$.
 We denote by $G_A=(A\cup Y_A,E_A)$ the subgraph of $G_H$ \emph{induced} by $A\cup Y_A$ (that is, $E_A$ is the set of edges of $G_H$ with both endpoints in $A\cup Y_A$).
-The graph $G_A$ is represented in Figure~\ref{fig:subset-star-graph2}(a).
-Since $\al(X)$ is linear over the connected components of the subgraph $G_A$, it is sufficient to prove $\al(A)\geq 0$ when $G_A$ is connected (with equality for $A=X$). \fig{width=.5\linewidth}{subset-star-graph2}{(a) The subgraph $G_A=(A\cup Y_A,E_A)$ of the star graph $G_H$: the vertices in $A\cup Y_A$ are represented by big discs and the edges in $E_A$ are represented in bold lines. (b) The hypermap $H_A$.}
+See for instance Figure~\ref{fig:subset-star-graph2}(a).
+Since $\al(X)$ is linear over the connected components of the subgraph $G_A$, it is sufficient to prove $\al(A)\geq 0$ when $G_A$ is connected (with equality for $A=X$). \fig{width=.5\linewidth}{subset-star-graph2}{(a) A subgraph $G_A=(A\cup Y_A,E_A)$ of the star graph $G_H$: the vertices in $A\cup Y_A$ are represented by big discs and the edges in $E_A$ are represented in bold lines. (b) The hypermap $H_A$.}

 Let $A\subseteq X$ be such that $A\neq \emptyset$ and $G_A$ is connected.
 Observe that $G_A$ is the star graph of a hypermap $H_A$ with a light outer face: the set of vertices of $H_A$ is $A$ and the set of dark faces of $H_A$ is the set of inner dark faces of $H$ having all their incident vertices in $A$.
-The hypermap $H_A$ is represented in Figure~\ref{fig:subset-star-graph2}(b).
+See for instance Figure~\ref{fig:subset-star-graph2}(b).
 Let $D_A$ and $L_A$ be the set of dark and light faces of $H_A$.
 By definition of $\al$, we get

 Now every face $\ell\in L_A$ corresponds to a light region of $H$, thus the $\si$-girth condition gives

 with strict inequality for the outer face $\ell_0$ of $H_A$ if $\ell_0$ is not equal to the outer face of $H$.
 Thus,